jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

   determined by component quality factors like license, version and vulnerabilities.

-- When done manually in combination with tools, it yields results with low rates of false positives and false negatives.
+- When done manually in combination with SCA tools, it yields results with low rates of false positives and false negatives.

 <cta-banner